anis009/sinaEcom-client/README.md

 1. Clone the repository to your local machine.
 2. In the root directory, run `npm install` to install the necessary packages.
-3. In the `client` directory, run `npm install` to install the client-side dependencies.
+3. `run `npm install` to install the client-side dependencies.
 4. Create a `.env` file in the root directory and add your MongoDB connection string and Stripe API key: